Berkeley Software Distribution: History

-The earliest distributions of Unix from Bell Labs in the 1970s included the source code to the operating system, allowing researchers at universities to modify and extend Unix.
-The operating system arrived at Berkeley in 1974, at the request of computer science professor Bob Fabry who had been on the program committee for the Symposium on Operating Systems Principles where Unix was first presented.
-A PDP-11/45 was bought to run the system, but for budgetary reasons, this machine was shared with the mathematics and statistics groups at Berkeley, who used RSTS, so that Unix only ran on the machine eight hours per day (sometimes during the day, sometimes during the night).
-A larger PDP-11/70 was installed at Berkeley the following year, using money from the Ingres database project.
+The Research Unix from Bell Labs, released in the 1970s, included the source code to operating system, allowing university researchers to modify and extend Unix.
+The operating system arrived at the University of California, Berkeley, in 1974 at the request of computer science professor Bob Fabry, who had served on the program committee for the Symposium on Operating Systems Principles, where Unix was first presented.
+A PDP-11/45 was purchased to run Unix.
+However, for budgetary reasons, the machine was shared with Berkeley’s mathematics and statistics departments, which used RSTS/E. Consequently, Unix was available on the machine for only eight hours per day, either during the day or at night.
+The following year, Berkeley installed a larger PDP-11/70 using funds from the Ingres project.

-BSD began life as a variant of Unix that programmers at the University of California at Berkeley, initially led by Bill Joy, began developing in the late 1970s.

-It included extra features, which were intertwined with code owned by AT&T.
+Initial development of BSD

-In 1975, Ken Thompson took a sabbatical from Bell Labs and came to Berkeley as a visiting professor.
-He helped to install Version 6 Unix and started working on a Pascal implementation for the system.
-Graduate students Chuck Haley and Bill Joy improved Thompson's Pascal and implemented an improved text editor, ex.
-Other universities became interested in the software at Berkeley, and so in 1977 Joy started compiling the first Berkeley Software Distribution (1BSD), which was released on March 9, 1978.
-1BSD was an add-on to Version 6 Unix rather than a complete operating system in its own right.
-Some thirty copies were sent out.

-The second Berkeley Software Distribution (2BSD), released in May 1979, included updated versions of the 1BSD software as well as two new programs by Joy that persist on Unix systems to this day: the vi text editor (a visual version of ex) and the C shell.
-Some 75 copies of 2BSD were sent out by Bill Joy.
+In 1975, Ken Thompson took a sabbatical from Bell Labs and became a visiting professor at the University of California, Berkeley.
+He helped install Version 6 Unix and began working on a Pascal implementation for the system.
+Graduate students Chuck Haley and Bill Joy improved Thompson’s Pascal implementation and developed an enhanced ex text editor.
+Other universities became interested in the software developed at Berkeley, and in 1977 Bill Joy began compiling the first Berkeley Software Distribution (1BSD), which was released on March 9, 1978.
+The first Berkeley Software Distribution (1BSD) was an extension of Version 6 Unix, not a complete operating system.
+Approximately 30 copies were distributed.
+The second Berkeley Software Distribution (2BSD) was released in May 1979 and included updates to the 1BSD software.
+It introduced two programs developed by Bill Joy: the C shell and the vi text editor, a visual version of ex.
+Approximately 75 copies of 2BSD were distributed by Bill Joy.